Slothkrew/slothkrew.com/xmpp.md

 some underground forum.
 Because of that we use the storage-backend 'internal_hashed'.

+We log.
+With the following configuration:

+<blockquote>log = {
+	error = "/var/log/prosody/prosody.err";
+}</blockquote>

+If, for some reason, we need more information (perfect example: Debugging purposes) and thus have to increase the loglevel temporarily, we will inform you before we do so.

 We highly recommend that you make use of [OTR](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) which provides you with encryption, authentication, deniability and PFS.
 Luckily it is already